Chocolate Lovers Rejoice: Blue Bell releases new flavor

-BENHAM, Texas (BRPROUD) – A new Blue Bell Ice Cream flavor is here for a limited time.
+BENHAM, Texas (BRPROUD) – A new Blue Bell Ice Cream flavor is here, at least for a limited time.

-Starting on Thursday, Chocolate Sheet Cake Ice Cream is going to show up in your local grocery stores.
+The Texas creamery announced its Chocolate Sheet Cake ice cream flavor Thursday, and it gives folks a Texas-sized amount of chocolate to enjoy.
+It’s a milk chocolate ice cream base mixed with pieces of chocolate cake, chopped pecans, and a swirl of chocolate icing.
+It’s a dessert inside another dessert, basically.

+The new flavor hits store shelves Thursday, and the creamery said it was “inspired by a favorite Texas dessert.”
+Some recipes refer to the style of chocolate cake as “Texas sheet cake.”

 “A sheet cake is simple, but so delicious,” said Sara Schramm, marketing brand manager for Blue